rozsass/text-dev-editor/_pages/home.md

 * PDF, annotated.
 * [LaTex](https://www.latex-project.org/) and [Overleaf](www.overleaf.com).
 Overleaf is a great way to see corrections.
 Otherwise, diffcheker and similar options are needed.
 * [Markdown](https://en.wikipedia.org/wiki/Markdown) - like this website is written in markdown for Jekyll.
 Even [Bookdown](https://bookdown.org/yihui/bookdown/) could be an option, using .md files.
-* Version control such as Github to track changes in plain text documents like markdown.
-(This website is hosted on Github, for instance. ).
-Version control also helps see changes and edits.
 * Presentation platforms like MS PowerPoint or LaTex beamer.

 ## Language skills.

 I am *not* a native English speaker.
 I will make some language edits as I go along to help readers, and will make some stylistic suggestions, too.
 However, if you are not a native English speaker, you may need a language editor.
-There plenty around, and they will ask for much less money when the manuscript is in good shape.

 ## Experience and endorsement

->**"We are grateful for Sarolta Rózsás who read and edited endless versions of chapters, checking consistency, clarity and pushed us to make the text more coherent and accessible."**{: .notice--success}
+>**"We are grateful for Sarolta who read and edited endless versions of chapters, checking consistency, clarity and pushed us to make the text more coherent and accessible."**{: .notice--success}

 [MORE endorsements](endorsements)